 At the USLP’s conclusion, we evaluated the RSP’s impact: while we’d made significant progress in raising standards across our supply base and ensuring suppliers remediated the issues we’d identified, we knew there was more to do.
 We reviewed our risk assessment approach so we can better identify where specific risks occur across geographies and within different supplier types.
 This, in turn, will lead to more targeted due diligence and auditing for the goods and services we source.

 We also analysed the issues we see as most critical for the future and will build these into the RSP.
-These include issues that we’ve set out in our Unilever Compass goals, such as climate and living wages.
+These include issues that we’ve set out in our Unilever Compass goals, such as and .
 By doing this now, we’re making our suppliers aware of our future requirements and, importantly, giving them time to prepare for them – as we know from our own experience that ambitious commitments are not straightforward to implement.

 Working with like-minded suppliers